tucats/ego/bytecode/README.md

 function packages.
 Calling functions is managed by the bytecode, but can be used to call a function provided by the caller as native Go code.

 ## Example
-Here is a trival example of generating bytecode and executing it.
+Here is a trivial example of generating bytecode and executing it.

     // Create a ByteCode object and write some instructions into it. b := bytecode.New("sample program")